DivyaRasania/win-helper/README.md

 Open powershell and run ```irm bit.ly/divs-help | iex```.
 Note: If you run this script without admin, it will grant you access to run it as admin.

+You can also download the bat file to save it on computer and run it manually.
+Just remember to run it as admin.